LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 by taking calculated emotional risks--the rewards of which, are false

-of a woman who periodically resuscitated discarded relationships.
+who routinely resuscitated discarded relationships.
+During brief episodes

-During episodes of re-engagement, she was utterly convinced she loved
+of re-engagement, she was utterly convinced she loved and wanted these

-and wanted these men, but always admitted that if the current lover
+men, but always admitted that if the current lover pursued commitment,

-shame and unworthiness, paralleled acute, long-denied pain from unhealed
+paralleled acute, long-denied pain from unhealed archaic wounds perpetrated

 trauma can create a virtual minefield, in context